ACCESS-NRI/ACCESS-MOPPy/docs/gettingstarted.rst

 .. note::
    `mop run` is used to execute the post-processing and it is called in mopper_job.sh.
    It takes a final experiment configuration yaml file generated in the same setup step to finalise the run settings.
-This file will contain all necessary information (including more details added by the tool itself) and can be kept for provenance and/or re-used to repeat the same process.
+This file will contain all necessary information (including more details added by the tool itself) and can be kept for provenance and reproducibility.

 .. include:: mop_workflow.rst